Skip to content

 Best Neighborhoods to Stay in Vancouver

-Kitsilano delivers the real West Coast experience that most people imagine when they think Vancouver.
-Kitsilano Beach Park is where locals actually hang out, not just tourists taking photos, and vacation rentals here cost 20-30% less than downtown while giving you twice the space.
-The 20-minute bus ride to downtown matters less when you have a kitchen and balcony overlooking the mountains.
+Kitsilano is where you go when you want the West Coast lifestyle that Vancouver markets but downtown cannot deliver.
+Kitsilano Beach Park is genuinely where locals spend summer evenings — volleyball courts, paddleboarders, dogs — not a curated tourist scene.
+Vacation rentals here cost 20–30% less than downtown equivalents and give you twice the space, and the 20-minute bus ride to central attractions matters far less when you have a kitchen and a mountain view from the balcony.

 Budget vs Luxury Stays in Vancouver